 If the client requires a penalty clause, the estimate can be calculated within 50, 55 or even 60 to be insured.

 If you are looking for the client to contract the project, you could go a little low with the estimate, but you have to keep in mind that it is less likely to deliver the project on time.
+You should also require bid bonds to ensure that the bidder has the expertise and wherewithal to finish the job.

 Only 10% of the projects will be late or over budget, 90% assures success if the estimate is between the average and maximum.